Rangers vs. Yankees Player Props Betting Odds

-You can wager on player prop bet odds for Gleyber Torres, Marcus Semien and other players on the New York Yankees and Texas Rangers prior to their matchup at 8:05 PM ET on Thursday at Globe Life Field.
+You can see player prop bet odds for Marcus Semien, Gleyber Torres and others on the Texas Rangers and New York Yankees ahead of their matchup at 8:05 PM ET on Friday at Globe Life Field.

 Bet on this matchup or its props with DraftKings!